 One of the few comforts following a motor vehicle accident is the coverage provided by insurance.
 However, when you are struck by a driver who lacks insurance, you may be deprived of even that consolation.
 Even if you carry uninsured motorist coverage, you may find your bills exceed what your insurance company can pay.

-How to Seek Compensation from an Uninsured Motorist
+How to Seek Compensation From an Uninsured Motorist

-The state of Georgia requires drivers to carry certain forms of car insurance.
+The State of Georgia requires drivers to carry certain forms of car insurance.
 That way, drivers and passengers have access to funds for injuries following a collision.
 According to the Georgia Office of the Commissioner of Insurance and Safety Fire, the requirements are:

 - $25,000 per person for bodily injury